alexvoronov/geonetworking/README.md

 Since this is a multi-module setup, Maven flags for multiple projects become useful (`--projects`, `--also-make`, `--also-make-dependents`).
 See [Maven docs](https://maven.apache.org/guides/mini/guide-multiple-modules.html) for manual, and a [Sonatype blog post](http://blog.sonatype.com/2009/10/maven-tips-and-tricks-advanced-reactor-options/) for a nice tutorial introduction.

 ### Running
 Since this project is a library and not a standalone program, you need some main program.
 There are two examples of such main programs: one is [Upper Tester](https://github.com/alexvoronov/geonetworking/tree/master/uppertester) (used during the ETSI Plugtest), and another is the [Rendits Vehicle-to-Anything Router](https://github.com/rendits/router).
 The router replaces Vehicle Adapter that was used during GCDC.
-For more details see their respective documentations and documentation of [GeoNetworking](https://github.com/alexvoronov/geonetworking/tree/master/geonetworking).
+For more details see their respective documentation and the documentation of [GeoNetworking](https://github.com/alexvoronov/geonetworking/tree/master/geonetworking).

 Here is an example of running the Upper Tester (assuming that udp2eth is already started):
 ```